 It’s all about YOU

-It's all about YOU (formerly known as First Steps) is a two-day purposeful development programme for women who live and work in the primary sector or rural communities.
+It's all about YOU (formerly known as First Steps) is a two-day personal development programme for women involved in the primary sector or rural communities.

 You’ll discover your true value, refocus on what is important, explore possibilities and create new networks.

-Each programme is limited to just 14 participants so our professional facilitators can ensure individual attention in a supportive and trusting environment.
+Each programme is limited to just 14 participants so our professional facilitators can ensure individual attention in a supportive and trusted environment.

-Thanks to CRS Software and DairyNZ subsidising the full $1,000 cost of the programme, the cost to you is just $195+GST for two full days dedicated entirely to YOU!
+Thanks to CRS Software and DairyNZ who subsidise the full $1,000 cost of the programme, the cost to you is just $195+GST for two full days dedicated entirely to YOU!

 Download the programme flyer here.